 Who and when you should marry?
 How to always get your wish?
 Who your friends and enemies are?
 Why you are so unlucky?
 If the one you love loves you?
-How to make a person at distance If the one you love loves you?
 If you loved one is true or false?
-How to win the one you leve?
+How to win the one you love?

-think of you?
+How to make a person at distance think of you?
 How to restore lost nature?
 See me!

-TELLS YOU ALL ABOUT YOUR TROUBLES AND HOW TO OVERCOME THEM HAPPINESS SUCCESS LUCK Remove Bad Luck and Evil Influence of All Kind.
+TELLS YOU ALL ABOUT YOUR TROUBLES AND HOW TO OVERCOME THEM SUCCESS HAPPINESS LUCK Remove Bad Luck and Evil Influence of All Kind.
 I Overcome Obstacles and Hidden Fears.
 I Will Tell You How to Remove Unhappiness.
 Banish Misery.
 Be Lucky.
 Regain Youth and Vigor.
 Get Back Stolen Goods.
 I Lift You Out of Sorrow and Trouble and Start You on the Path of Happiness.
 Why Be Down Hearted, Sick and Worried When You Can Be Helped and Everything Made Clear By Consulting This Gifted Reader Today.
 PROF. VAL The Man Who Knows Permanently Located At Hours: 10 A.M. to 8 P.M.
 DAILY and SUNDAY Look for Sign 718 Holcombe Ave.